History of Guyana: Political and social changes in the early twentieth century

 In British Guiana, the Moyne Commission questioned a wide range of people, including trade unionists, Afro-Guyanese professionals, and representatives of the Indo-Guyanese community.
 The commission pointed out the deep division between the country's two largest ethnic groups, the Afro-Guyanese and the Indo-Guyanese.
 The largest group, the Indo-Guyanese, consisted primarily of rural rice producers or merchants; they had retained the country's traditional culture and did not participate in national politics.
 The Afro-Guyanese were largely urban workers or bauxite miners; they had adopted European culture and dominated national politics.
 To increase the representation of the majority of the population in British Guiana, the Moyne Commission called for increased democratization of government as well as economic and social reforms.

 The Moyne Commission report in 1939 was a turning point for British Guiana.
 It urged extending the franchise to women and persons not owning land and encouraged the emerging trade union movement.
 However, none of the Moyne Commission's recommendations were immediately implemented because of the outbreak of World War II.
+The country's rice industry, which had stagnated between the two World Wars, expanded, with Guyana gaining a "virtual monopoly of the West Indies market" by the war's end.

-With the fighting far away, the period of World War II in British Guiana was marked by continuing political reform and improvements to the national infrastructure.
-The governor, Sir Gordon Lethem, created the country's first Ten-Year Development Plan (led by Sir Oscar Spencer, the Economic Adviser to the Governor and Alfred P. Thorne, Assistant to the Economic Adviser), reduced property qualifications for office holding and voting, and made elective members a majority on the Legislative Council in 1943.
+With the fighting far away, and the country as part of the Allies due to British colonial rule, the period of World War II, in British Guiana, was marked by continuing political reform and improvements to the national infrastructure.
+The governor, Sir Gordon Lethem, created the country's first Ten-Year Development Plan, reduced property qualifications for office holding and voting, and made elective members a majority on the Legislative Council in 1943.
 Under the aegis of the Lend-Lease Act of 1941, a modern air base (now Timehri Airport) was constructed by United States troops.
 By the end of World War II, British Guiana's political system had been widened to encompass more elements of society and the economy's foundations had been strengthened by increased demand for bauxite.

 Pre-independence government

 Development of political parties

 At the end of World War II, political awareness and demands for independence grew in all segments of society.
 The immediate postwar period witnessed the founding of Guyana's major political parties.
 The People's Progressive Party (PPP) was founded on January 1, 1950.
 Internal conflicts developed in the PPP, and in 1957 the People's National Congress (PNC) was created as a split-off.
 These years also saw the beginning of a long and acrimonious struggle between the country's two dominant political personalities—Cheddi Jagan and Linden Forbes Burnham.
+The U.S. government favored Burnham over Jagan, an effort to prevent the Soviet Union from "gaining a foothold on the South American continent", with the country serving "special significance" during the Cold War.